mauiaaron/apple2/README.md

 * C language for the majority of the project (still the most portable/reliable language after all these years ;-)
 * x86 and ARM assembly language for 65c02 CPU tightloop
-* Extensive tests for 65c02 CPU, Apple //e VM, and display (expected framebuffer output)
+* Extensive tests for 65c02 CPU, Apple //e VM, disks, and display (expected framebuffer output)
 * OpenGLES 2.x graphics with GLSL shaders
-* OpenAL audio (emulated speaker and emulated Mockingboard/Phasor soundcards)
+* OpenAL and OpenSLES audio (emulated speaker and emulated Mockingboard/Phasor soundcards)
 * Objective-C and Cocoa APIs (Mac/iOS variant)
 * Java and Android APIs (Android app)